10 Free Summer Programs for High School Students in Los Angeles (LA)

 Eligibility: Students who reside and attend high school in Los Angeles County can apply.

-Application Deadline: Applications for the summer 2025 program will open in early 2025.
+Application Deadline: Applications for the summer program will open in the beginning of the year.

 Location: Various medical centers in Los Angeles.
 Virtual sessions are also available.